 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.

-The best time to visit Italy with family
+The best time for traveling to Italy with kids

-If you are traveling with kids chances are you are bound to school holidays and have limited choice on when to go to Italy.
+If you are thinking of a trip to Italy with kids chances are you are bound to school holidays and have limited choice on when to go.

 However, if you have the freedom to go any time of the year, these are the best times for visiting Italy.

 You can find my month-by-month guide to Italy here for detailed info.